ahiijny/SynthTest/README.md

 6.5.
 PiezoEmulatorConcurrentNotes.dev: (ARDUINO)
         Identical to [6] except that it plays a sequence of notes instead of just a chord.

+7.0 MidiWriter.dev
+        Writes a .mid file based on commands invoked in the source code.

+7.5 MidiInterpreter.dev
+        Reads a .mid file, and prints information decoded from the binary data.
+        Params:
+            Midi path:                  for the input .mid file

 ======= Arduino: =======
 ========================